-By the time something becomes tradition, the people that discovered it are most likely dead, and the knowledge of the consequences have most likely been forgotten.
+By the time a practice becomes tradition, the people that discovered it are most likely dead, and the knowledge of the consequences have most likely been forgotten.
 So if you were to ask the original Indigenous Americans why they had this tradition, they might not even know that the tradition prevents a kind of sickness!

 How is it that, despite tremendous pressure towards forgetting and towards simplification, complex traditions and stories persist across millennia?

 Because the people who believed the current surviving stories (there’s survivorship bias here) out-reproduced those who didn’t, furthering both the people and the meme they carried.